lenoth/lenoth/README.md

 ### 👋 Hi, I'm Lucas.

-I'm a software developer currently live in Orlando, FL and I'm a software engineer at [PGA of America](https://pga.com).
+I'm a software developer currently living in Orlando, FL and I'm a software engineer at [PGA of America](https://pga.com).

 I have experience in both development and product design.